-To compare with VUZZER (RQ-4), we chose the same benchmark used in the paper.
-The benchmark includes old versions of six (6) popular programs on Ubuntu 14.04 32-bit: mpg321 (v0.3.2), gif2png (v2.5.8), pdf2svg (v0.2.2), tcpdump (v4.5.1), tcptrace (v6.6.7), and djpeg (v1.3.0).
+To compare with VUZZER (RQ-3), we chose the same benchmark used in the paper.
+The benchmark includes old versions of six (6) popular programs on Ubuntu 14.04 32-bit: mpg321 (v0.3.2), gif2png (v2.5.8), pdf2svg (v0.2.2), tcp-dump (v4.5.1), tcptrace (v6.6.7), and djpeg (v1.3.0).
 These subjects take MP3, GIF, PDF, PCAP and JPEG files as inputs.
-At the time we conducted our experiments, VUZZER had not supported 64-bit environment.
+It is worth noting that VUZZER has not supported 64-bit environment yet.

 Table 1 shows the full list of programs and their information.
-Note that the sizes of subject programs are calculated by sloccount 16.
-Moreover, to increase the reproducibility of our experiments, in the fifth column we also provide the exact commands we used to run the subject programs.
+Note that the sizes of subject programs are calculated by sloccount.13.
+Moreover, to increase the reproducibility of our experiments, we also provide the exact command options we used to run the subject programs.
 In the experiments to answer RQ-1 and RQ-2, we tested two programs for each file format to mitigate subject bias.

-5.4 Corpora, Dictionaries, and Specifications
+5.4.
+Corpora, Dictionaries, and Specifications

 Format specification.
 AFLSMART leverages file format specifications to construct the virtual structure of a file.
-These specifications are developed as Peach Pits.
-In our experiment, we used ten file format specifications (see Table 2).
-While the specification of the WAV format is a modification of a free Peach sample, we developed other Peach pits from scratch.
+These specifications are developed as Peach Pits.14 In our experiment, we used ten file format specifications (see Table 2).
+While the specification of the WAV format is a modification of a free Peach sample15, we developed other Peach pits from scratch.
 AFLSMART and Peach are provided with the same file format specifications (i.e., Peach pits).

 Seed corpus.
 In order to construct the initial seed files, we leveraged several sources.
 For PNG and JPEG images, we used the image files that are available as test files in their respective code repositories.
 For ELF files, we collected program binaries from the bin and /user/bin folders on the host machine.
-For other file formats, we downloaded seed inputs from websites keeping sample files (WAV, AVI, JP2, PCAP, MP3, GIF and PDF).
+For other file formats, we downloaded seed inputs from websites keeping sample files (WAV16, AVI17, JP218, PCAP19, MP320, GIF21 and PDF22).
 Table 2 shows the size of the input corpus we used for each file format.
 All fuzzers are provided with the same initial seed corpus.